mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 In the example above Toby progresses from playtesting his own game to altering it by adding a new platform to the game.
 Toby retests immediately by clicking on the preview element of the game.
 <!-- NOTE - THIS IS MISSING FROM THE VIGNETTE -->

+On this page participant can pick missions from a choice of printed resources.
+There were four colour themed categories of missions. _Game mechanics_ are features to do with the actions of the game. _Game space_ patterns address the layout of the game. _Game polish_ patterns involve adding music, backgrounds, graphics and story elements.
+Finally _System and Challenge_ patterns look at how different elements interact to create challenge in the game.

-He then browses the web page of a menu of game design patterns and selects moving enemies.
+Toby then browses the web page of a menu of game design patterns and selects moving enemies.
 At this scope of activity the goal is to increase the challenge and variety of the game experience.
 It appears probable that his is also guided by the expectations embodies in the page itself.
 EXPLAIN affordances OF DESIGN HERE.

+Other participants were less proficient using this online resources and used printed out versions of documentation.

 <br />
 <br />